 All unclaimed dividends shall be held by Sanlam for the benefit of the shareholder, until claimed, provided that any dividend remaining unclaimed for a period of not less than five years from the date on which it became payable may be forfeited for the benefit of Sanlam.
 Sanlam shall not pay interest on any dividend due to any shareholder.

-If, on two or more occasions, Sanlam Share Account made payments by electronic transfer and it has been unsuccessful due to invalid or incorrect bank account details, Sanlam shall terminate the payments, pending receipt of valid bank account details from the holder concerned, and Sanlam Share Account have been informed of a new address or received confirmation of the existing address.
+If Sanlam made payments by electronic transfer and it has been unsuccessful due to invalid or incorrect bank account details, Sanlam shall terminate the payments, pending receipt of valid bank account details from the holder concerned, and Sanlam Share Account have been informed of a new address or received confirmation of the existing address.

 If, after a 12-year period during which at least three dividends have been paid, and none has been claimed, Sanlam Share Account announces that it intends to sell a shareholder’s securities (shares), by advertising in a leading national newspaper in South Africa or Namibia, as the case may be.